Digit-Partitioning Primes and the Alignment Formula

 Read down the first column.
 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
 Every digit exactly once.
 Read down the second column.
 9, 8, 7, 6, 5, 4, 3, 2, 1, 0.
 The same digits in reverse.

 In base 10, $10 \equiv -1 \pmod{11}$.
 Multiplying a remainder by 10 is the same as negating it.
-The digit function forces each pair of digits to sum to 9:
+The digit function forces each pair of digits to sum to 9.

 $$\lfloor 10r/11 \rfloor + \lfloor 10(11{-}r)/11 \rfloor = 9$$

-One formula for all three
+One formula

 $$\alpha(pm) = \frac{2m - 1}{pm - 1}$$

-where $m$ is a $b$-smooth integer, built from the base's own prime factors.
-I proved this for $p = 3$ in Why the Golden Ratio Selects the Prime Three and found the same formula holds at $p = 7$ and $p = 11$.
+Here $m$ is a $b$-smooth integer, built from the base's own prime factors.
+The formula holds at $p = 3$, at $p = 7$, and at $p = 11$.
 No correction terms, no special cases.
 As $m$ grows, the alignment approaches $2/p$.

 The golden ratio, again

 The alignment limit is $2/p$.
-For this to exceed the golden threshold $1/\varphi \approx 0.618$, we need $p < 2\varphi \approx 3.236$.
-Among primes, only $p = 2$ and $p = 3$ satisfy this, and $p = 2$ is trivial.
+For this to exceed the golden threshold $1/\varphi \approx 0.618$, the prime must satisfy $p < 2\varphi \approx 3.236$.
+Among primes, only 2 and 3 qualify, and $p = 2$ is trivial.

 At $p = 3$, the limit is $2/3 \approx 0.667$.
 Above the line.
 At $p = 7$, $2/7 \approx 0.286$.
 Below.
 At $p = 11$, $2/11 \approx 0.182$.
 Further below.
 The crossing happens between 3 and 5, and no prime can land in that gap.